xinyeDai/vehicle_dataset/README.md

 # vehicle_dataset
-This repository shares some datasets for general lightweight odometry. *A General Lightweight Odometry Frameworkfor Intelligent Vehicles*</br>
+This repository shares some datasets for general lightweight odometry. *LRMO: A Lightweight and Redundant Multi-Modal Odometry Framework for Robust Intelligent Vehicle Localization*</br>
 The first sequence is for HQ-1 IV, composed of 4 calibrated LiDARs (2 Leishen CH32, 2 RS-Bperal), 7 surround view cameras, GNSS, IMU, and chassis info.
 Topics info: </br>
 ```C++
 /athena/mdc/RadarListInfo